Kitchen Lighting for Maryland Home Remodels

-Four Types of Kitchen Lighting to Consider
+Four Types of Kitchen Lighting To Consider

-Ambient Light for your Kitchen Design
+Ambient Light for Your Kitchen Design

 Ambient lighting is just one of four types of strokes for your kitchen canvas.
 This kind of lighting fills the room and provides the kitchen’s background lighting.
-Sources of ambient, or general, lighting can be series of recessed or surface-mounted light fixtures.
+Sources of ambient, or general, lighting can be a series of recessed or surface-mounted light fixtures.

-Kitchen Design include Task lighting
+Kitchen Design Includes Task Lighting

 Task lighting illuminates the spaces where you do the work of the kitchen: cooking, cleaning, storing, and entertaining.
-Under-cabinet lighting is especially good for task lighting because it directly illuminates the working section of your counter without any shadows getting in the way.
+Under-cabinet lighting is especially good for task lighting because it directly illuminates the working area of your counter without shadows getting in the way.

 Over your kitchen island, on the other hand, you might choose art glass pendant lighting for its high form and function.
-And task lighting can even be very helpful inside your cabinets – if you’ve ever spent more time than you’d like to admit looking for that special ingredient in the recesses of your shelves, you understand how helpful it can be.
+Task lighting can even be helpful in your cabinets – if you’ve ever spent more time than you’d like to admit looking for that special ingredient in the depths of your shelves, you understand how helpful it can be.

 Accent Lighting in the kitchen

 Accent interior-cabinet lighting, for instance, can take the form of small recessed lights that direct their light down through glass shelving.
-Another way of creating accent lighting inside a cabinet is to use a track of small LED fixtures around the inside of the cabinet’s front.
+Another way of creating accent lighting in a cabinet is to use a track of small LED fixtures around the inside of the cabinet’s front.
 Above-cabinet accent lighting is great for rooms with higher ceilings, especially when decorative items are placed on top.

 Contrary to accent lighting, which draws attention to an object or surface, decorative lighting draws attention to itself.
-The historic epitome of decorative lighting is the chandelier, though chandeliers are not often used in kitchens.
+The historic epitome of decorative lighting is the chandelier, though chandeliers aren’t often used in kitchens.
 The art pendant lighting used earlier as an example of task lighting is also an example of decorative lighting.
 But decorative lighting’s primary purpose is not attraction, but distraction.

-Signature Kitchens, Additions & Baths
+Signature Kitchens Additions & Baths

 Neighbors Are Saying